Process optimization with lean, kaizen and CIP and artificial intelligence (AI) and prompting for managers and project managers

 Just-in-time logistics [JIT]

-Value creation quotient [WQ]
+Value added quotient [WQ]

 Visualization: benefits, symbols, data box

-Production leveling/Heijunka (approx. 0.5 days)
+Level production/Heijunka (approx. 0.5 days)

-Heijunka versus series
+Heijunka vs. series

 Heijunka box